Swraj Paul, Baron Paul: Early life and education

-According to his official biography, Swraj Paul was born in Jullundur, Punjab Province in 1931, in what was then British India.
+According to his official biography, Swraj Paul was born in Jullundur, Punjab Province, in 1931, in what was then British India.
 His father Payare Lal ran a small foundry, making steel buckets and farming equipment.
 His mother's name was Mongwati.
 The site of his childhood home is now Apeejay School.

 Swraj Paul completed his high school education at Labbu Ram Doaba School.
 Paul was educated at Forman Christian College in Lahore, and Doaba College in Jalandhar.
 He went to the United States to study mechanical engineering, obtaining BSc, MSc and MechE degrees from the Massachusetts Institute of Technology.

 Business career

 After leaving MIT, he returned to India to work for the family business, Apeejay Group, which was founded by his father, and was, at the time, managed by his two older brothers, Satya Paul and Jit Paul.

 Caparo Group

-In 1966 he relocated to the United Kingdom to get medical treatment for his young daughter, who had leukaemia.
+In 1966 he relocated to the United Kingdom to obtain medical treatment for his young daughter, who had leukaemia.
 He spent a year grieving her death, after which he founded Natural Gas Tubes.
 Starting with one steel unit, he went on to acquire more.
 This led to his founding the Caparo Group in 1968, which became one of the UK's largest steel conversion and distribution businesses, manufacturing an extensive range of structural steels, precision tube, spirally welded tube, special bar qualities, industrial wires, cold rolled strip and spring steel strip.
 Lord Paul stepped down from the management of the Caparo Group in 1996.

 Up until Autumn 2015, Caparo employed over 10,000 people across North America, Europe, India and, the Middle East.
-In October 2015, 16 of the 20 limited companies that formed most of Caparo Group UK collapsed into administration, and on 8 November his son Angad Paul, the Group's CEO, died in an apparent suicide from his eighth-floor penthouse flat.
+In October 2015, 16 of the 20 limited companies that formed most of Caparo Group UK collapsed into administration, and on 8 November his son Angad Paul, the Group's CEO, died in an apparently suicidal fall from his eighth-floor penthouse flat.